vishal7pandey/rag-advanced/README.md

   - Removes the FAISS index and embedding cache files for the active embedding tag.
   - Cleans index metadata so a fresh build can proceed cleanly.
   - Use when models/settings change or index seems stale.
+  - Available in UI via Upload & Index and Admin Settings → Index Maintenance.

 - **Full Purge (Everything)** (`app.core.indexer.full_purge()`)
   - Deletes all documents/chunks/indices and all embedding cache files.
   - Optional checkboxes allow deleting uploaded files (`data/uploads/`), runs/metrics, and chat history (messages + memory).
-  - UI requires typing `DELETE` to confirm.
+  - UI requires an explicit Confirm checkbox before enabling the button.

 - **Re-embed Changed Only**
   - Efficiently updates only new/changed chunks based on content hashing; avoids reprocessing unchanged text.